matgeor/learn/README.md

 ---

 # A Basic Introduction To GNU Octave
+This is a hands on workshop, which is inteded to give a basic, informal, introduction to GNU Octave.

 ## Target Audience
 UG / PG students, research scholars and faculty from science stream.

 ## Prerequisites